Winch Anchors for When There's Not a Tree in Sight

 The back of a Pull-Pal has an extra hole where you can attach a shackle and a strap or chain.
 If your Pull-Pal gets seriously buried while winching, you can use the strap to slowly pull the anchor out backwards.

 Pull-Pals are used by the military, construction companies, farmers, and lots of other professions that need a remote winch anchor in an anchor-less area.
 They've been used around the world for tasks like moving buildings, securing equipment in place, and crossing jungles and deserts.
+They aren't just for off-road.
 Pull-Pals are one piece of recovery gear that have proven themselves over and over again.

 There are four models of Pull-Pal to anchor vehicles of just about any weight.
 For some crazy reason, the model numbers look like weight ratings, yet they don't correlate to the actual rated capacity of each Pull-Pal model.
 We included the weight rating, dimensions, and carry weight on each.
 You might notice that there are only two different spade/plow sizes.
 The strength increases between the models has a lot to do with beefing up the non-spade parts of the Pull-Pal.